Valley Stream South High School: Newsweek rankings

 South was ranked as one of the top high schools in the country according by Newsweek magazine.
 Since Newsweek started ranking high schools in 1999, South has ranked as one of the top 300 public high schools in America, until 2012, as well as one of the top 25 public high schools on Long Island.
 In April 2014, Valley Stream South was ranked as the 16th best public high school on Long Island, but was not one of the top 500 best high schools in America according to Newsweek.
+As can be seen below, since 2000 the national ranking of Valley Stream South High School has fallen 1172 ranks over 25 years time.

 South was ranked, according to Newsweek: